retiman/dotfiles/base/.vim/bundle/vim-airline/README.md

 *  Adhere to the existing style as much as possible; notably, 2 space indents and long-form keywords.
 *  Keep the history clean! squash your branches before you submit a pull request. `pull --rebase` is your friend.
 *  Any changes to the core should be tested against Vim 7.2.

+## Themes

 *  If you submit a theme, please create a screenshot so it can be added to the [Wiki][14].
+*  In the majority of cases, modifications to colors of existing themes will likely be rejected.
+Themes are a subjective thing, so while you may prefer that a particular color be darker, another user will prefer it to be lighter, or something entirely different.
+The more popular the theme, the more unlikely the change will be accepted.
+However, it's pretty simple to create your own theme; copy the theme to `~/.vim/autoload/airline/themes` under a new name with your modifications, and it can be used.

 # License